sonata-project/SonataFormatterBundle/Resources/doc/reference/formatter_widget.rst

 .. note::

     Files provided in the ``SonataMarkItUpBundle`` are fine for standard usage, feel free to include your own configuration files.
-For more information about how to edit configuration please refer to their officials documentations.
+For more information about how to edit configurations please refer to their official documentations.

 Sonata Admin Integration
 ------------------------